he-yang/Excel-to-JSON/source/privacy.md

 - No data from your Excel files is shared with Cloudflare or any other third party.

 For more information about Cloudflare Web Analytics and their privacy practices, please visit [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

+The **Excel-to-JSON** Service also uses **Google AdSense** to display advertisements.
+Google AdSense uses cookies and other technologies to collect data about users for advertising purposes.

+### What Data is Collected by Google AdSense?
+Google AdSense collects the following information to provide personalized advertising:
+- Cookie data and device identifiers
+- IP address and location information
+- Browser type and settings
+- Website browsing behavior
+- Ad interaction data
+- Device information and screen resolution

+### What Data is NOT Collected by Google AdSense?
+- No data from your JSON files is shared with Google AdSense
+- No sensitive business data from Excel processing
+- No personal information beyond standard web analytics data

+ For more information about how Google uses data, please visit [Google's Privacy & Terms](https://policies.google.com/privacy).

 ## 7. Changes to This Privacy Policy